tnewsome2019/Data-Portfolio/Fraud Detection Analysis/README.md

 4. **Correlation**:
    - **Transaction proximity** had the highest correlation with fraud, indicating that transactions farther from the cardholder’s home or previous location were more likely to be fraudulent.
-   - **Used chip, used pin number, and online order** had the lowest correlation, suggesting that these security features alone did not strongly indicate fraud.
+   - Security measures such as **Used Chip** and **PIN numbers** were least likely to be fraudulentp, indicating that such security measures are protective against card fraud.

 ## Results